Estimated read time: 7 mins

 9. Absurd Claims

-There is always a dose of skepticism before buying or selling products in network marketing, but you can, both subtly and directly, overcome it and convince them of your authenticity.
+There is always a dose of skepticism before buying or selling products in Network Marketing, but you can, both subtly and directly, overcome it and convince them of your authenticity.
 Eliminate those doubts with facts by avoiding making absurd health claims.
-There are 1,400-plus studies pertinent to LIMU products that have been published on pubmed.gov for your reference.
+There are over 1,700 studies pertinent to LIMU’s main product ingredient that have been published on PubMed.gov for your reference.

 There are a number of ways to be authentic with how great the products are.
 Start by providing testimonials.
 Prospects will connect with the people behind those testimonials since they were once sitting in their shoes.
 Also, document your journey, because it’s relatable and humanizing.
 Don’t pretend to be someone you’re not.
 There’s no need to oversell yourself or your lifestyle.
 Your ideal prospect is the person who actively wants what you provide, so show them the real you.